PULL QUOTE

 The Art of Europe, Speed Museum, Louisville KY

-Past Performance as Indicator of Future Outcomes: an exhibition of work by women who use Artificial Intelligence in their art making process, Carnegie Center for Art & History, IN (cancelled during COVID)
+Past Performance as Indicator of Future Outcomes: an exhibition of work by women who use Artificial Intelligence in their art making process, Carnegie Center for Art & History, New Albany IN (exhibition cancelled during COVID)

 2018 Spring, Cadogan Contemporary, London UK

-The Prolonged Gaze: Tiffany Calvert, Vian Sora, and Nhat Tran, guest curated by Mirada Lash, Curator of
+2017 The Prolonged Gaze: Tiffany Calvert, Vian Sora, and Nhat Tran, guest curated by Mirada Lash, Curator of Contemporary Art at the Speed Museum, Zephyr Gallery, Louisville KY

-Synthesizing Nature, The Center for Contemporary Art, NJ
+Synthesizing Nature, The Center for Contemporary Art, Bedminster NJ

-New Recruits, Cressman Center for Visual Arts, Louisville KY
+New Recruits, Cressman Center for Visual Arts, University of Louisville

-2016 Verblist, curated by Mark Joshua Epstein, E.TAY Gallery, New York, NY
+2016 Verblist, curated by Mark Joshua Epstein, E.TAY Gallery, New York City

 Synthesizing Nature, View Art Center, Old Forge NY